A typical house will need about 10kW (roughly 30 panels) if you want to produce all of your own power.

 2. Batteries are still quite expensive.
-(For example: Installing two Tesla PowerWall battery costs about $18,000 after installation.
-Competing products from Enphase and SolarEdge are even more expensive.)
+(For example: Installing two Tesla PowerWall battery costs about $18,000 after installation, and they will run your home for about 12 hours.)

 3. Batteries degrade over time, and will need to be replaced periodically.

 4. Battery technology is still improving rapidly, and the next generation of batteries looks to be much longer lasting.